axibase/atsd/integration/spss/statistics/README.md

 ![](./images/atsd_export_9.png)

 * Choose `cpi_price` table and click **Next**.
 The list of tables is based on the `tables=` driver property specified in the JDBC URL.
-If you do not see the desired table in the list, update ODBC data source as described [here](../../odbc/table-config.md) and re-open the export wizard.
+If you do not see the table in the list, update ODBC data source as described [here](../../odbc/table-config.md) and re-open the export wizard.

 ![](./images/atsd_export_10.png)